jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 3.3 Adding Members to a Trip

-**Conditions**
+**To add a member to a Trip:**
-1. Must be in a specific trip.
+1. You must select into the trip you want to add the member into.
-2. Must be the owner of the trip.
+2. You must be the owner of the trip.

 When viewing trip details, add members: